AntaraChat/Bike_Sharing_Case_Study/README.md

 They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.

+# Final Recommendations for the company after detailed analysis:
+- The months - Jan , Jul , Sep , Nov , Dec should be considered by the company as they have a higher demand as compared to other months.
+- With an increase in temperature the demand also increases, hence it should keep track of the weather conditions.
+- During the Winter season the demand rises, hence it should be well prepared to meet the high demand.

 # Important Points to remember while solving the Assignment :
 - The commands are syntactically correct.
 - The output of the code is correct in terms of the question and format.